bfrg/vim-jqplay/README.md

 `{args}` can be any jq command-line arguments as you would write them in the shell (except for the `-f/--from-file` option and the filter).

-Jq will be invoked automatically whenever the input buffer or the jq filter buffer are modified.
-By default jq is invoked when the `InsertLeave` or `TextChanged` events are triggered.
+Jq is invoked automatically whenever the input buffer or the jq filter buffer are modified.
+By default jq is executed when the `InsertLeave` or `TextChanged` events are triggered.
 See [configuration](#configuration) below for how to change the list of events when jq is invoked.

-Once an interactive session was started the following commands are available:
+Once an interactive session is started the following commands are available:
 * <kbd>:JqplayClose[!]</kbd> - Stop the interactive session.
 Add a `!` to also
   delete all associated scratch buffers.
 * <kbd>:Jqrun [{args}]</kbd> - Invoke jq manually with the jq options `{args}`.
 * <kbd>:Jqstop</kbd> - Terminate a running jq process started by this plugin.

 Run <kbd>:Jqrun {args}</kbd> at any time to invoke jq manually with the jq arguments `{args}` and the current `jq-filter://` buffer.
-This will temporarily override the jq options previously set when starting the session with <kbd>:Jqplay {args}</kbd>.
+This will temporarily override the jq options previously set when starting the session with
-Add a bang to <kbd>:Jqrun!</kbd> to permanently override the options for the `jq-filter://` buffer.
+<kbd>:Jqplay {args}</kbd>.
+Add a bang to <kbd>:Jqrun!</kbd> to permanently
+override the options for the `jq-filter://` buffer.

-<kbd>:Jqrun</kbd> is useful to quickly run the same jq script with different set of jq
+<kbd>:Jqrun</kbd> is useful to quickly run the same jq filter with different set
-arguments.
-Alternatively, if you don't want to run jq interactively on every buffer change, disable all autocommands and use <kbd>:Jqrun</kbd> instead.
+of jq options, without closing the session.
+Alternatively, if you don't want to run jq interactively on every buffer change, disable all autocommands and use
+<kbd>:Jqrun</kbd> instead.

 ### `:JqplayScratch`